tnnrhpwd/MX5-Telemetry/docs/features/LED_STATE_SYSTEM.md

 # LED Mirrored Progress Bar System

+## Architecture Context

+This document describes the LED behavior on the **Arduino Nano**, which is mounted behind the gauge cluster and controls a WS2812B LED strip.
+The Arduino reads RPM directly from the HS-CAN bus (shared with the Raspberry Pi) for <1ms CAN→LED latency.

+**Related Components:**
+- Arduino Nano: LED strip controller (this document)
+- Raspberry Pi 4B: Sends LED settings (brightness, thresholds) via serial
+- ESP32-S3: Not involved in LED control (handles display + TPMS + G-force)

+---

 ## Overview

 The MX5-Telemetry project uses a sophisticated **mirrored progress bar** LED system that provides intuitive visual feedback for different driving conditions.
 The progress bar grows from both edges **inward toward the center**, creating a symmetric visual that's easy to read peripherally while driving.